 Early CPR keeps blood and oxygen flowing to the brain and heart before medical help arrives, reducing brain injury and improving survival.
 Since most pediatric arrests begin with breathing problems, quick action prevents oxygen loss from leading to cardiac arrest and organ damage.
 Immediate chest compressions and rescue breaths buy time until emergency teams take over.

 Yes.
 Any bystander can perform CPR on a child who is unresponsive and not breathing normally.
-Acting quickly can save a child’s life.
+Acting quickly can make the difference between life and death.

-Most states have Good Samaritan laws that protect people who try to help in good faith, so anyone is legally allowed to give CPR in an emergency.
+Most states have Good Samaritan laws that protect people who act in good faith, so anyone, trained or untrained, is legally allowed to give CPR.
+Even if you are not formally trained, you should not hesitate to act:

 Call immediately if a child is unresponsive and not breathing normally.
 EMS teams can provide advanced life support, transport, and hospital care.